aewebsolutions/laravel-translator/README.md

 route('es.apple_path');

 //Get a translated text
-tt('fruits.apple');
+echo tt('fruits.apple');

+//Get a title for current locale
+$article = App\Article::find(1);
+echo $article->title;
 ```

 ## Compatibility
 Laravel 5.*

+## Features
+- Routes and urls manager.
+- Complete repository for translate your whole application.
+- Eloquent extension for translate attributes inside your models.
+- Schema support.
+- Cache optimization.

 ## Installation

 ### Adding repository files to your proyect.
 The best way to install Laravel Translator is with Composer.
-To install the most recent version, run the following command.
+To install the most
+recent version, run the following command.
 ```
 composer require aewebsolutions/laravel-translator
 ```